|A Character at a Sant Joan Fireworks Display|

 You may find it difficult to find any official information about what is taking place in the local barrios.
 During the day and early evening, keep your eyes peeled for squares where displays are being set up and prepared for the evening.
 If you find one that catches your eye, return there for around the time when it starts to get dark and you are sure to see an interesting show.

 The only official food of Sant Joan is called the 'Coque'.
 These are bread style cakes that you will see in bakery windows throughout the city.
 There are various types available - both sweet and savoury.
 Some contain crackling, fruit and nuts or cream.
 The one ingredient that they all share in common is anise - giving all of the Coques a distinctive aniseed flavour.

 Aside from these cakes, there are no other traditional foods for this feast day.
 You will find that many Catalans eat out for dinner on the evening of 23 June.
 If you have a restaurant in mind that you would like to eat at, it may be best to reserve a table to ensure that you will not be disappointed.
-As mentioned below, the day after the Feast of Sant Joan - 24 June, is a bank holiday.
+As mentioned below, the actual Feast of Sant Joan on 24 June, is a bank holiday.
 Therefore you may find that many of the restaurants are closed on this date.

-The main festivities for the Feast of Sant Joan take place on 23 June - Midsummer's Eve.
-Rather like Christmas Eve, this is not actually a public holiday, so you will find that all of the bars, shops, restaurants and shops are open as normal on these days.
+The main festivities for the Feast of Sant Joan take place on Midsummer's Eve.
+Rather like Christmas Eve, this is not actually a public holiday, so you will find that all of the bars, shops, restaurants are open as normal on these days.

 |Fireworks Display in Barceloneta|